-Our Automotive and Adjustable Bed businesses use semiconductors, the production of which uses neon gas.
-Our Aerospace business uses titanium and nickel in the production of aerospace tubing.
+Our Automotive Group and Adjustable Bed business unit use semiconductors, the production of which uses neon gas.
+Our Aerospace Products Group uses nickel and titanium in the production of aerospace tubing.
 Several of our businesses use birch plywood in their products.
 All of our businesses are subject to energy costs that can be impacted by the supply of oil.